ShadyNagy/BlazorComponentRefresh/README.md

 @inherits ShadyNagy.Blazor.BlazorComponent
 ```

-- When need to refresh all the components and layouts call this function CallRequestRefresh from component or layout
+- If you need to refresh all the components and layouts call this function CallRequestRefresh from any component or layout.
 ```csharp
 CallRequestRefresh();
 ```